 - Whisk in ingredients.
 Add the arrowroot powder, cashew butter, coconut sugar, and salt once the chocolate has melted.
 Whisk everything together until well incorporated.

 - Add the vanilla and pecans.
-Take the pan off the heat and add in the vanilla and chopped pecans.
+Take the pan off the heat and add the vanilla and chopped pecans to the mixture.
 Stir.

 - Refrigerate.
 Cover the pan with plastic wrap and place it in the refrigerator for 3 hours, or until solid.